-Indy also entered the race, driving a modified Ford Bronco that had been originally intended as the recon and support vehicle for the Bultaco.
+Indy also entered the race.
+He drove a modified Ford Bronco that was originally intended as the recon and support vehicle for the Bultaco.

-Famous and underhanded competitor Ronnie Walker had also been paid to make sure the Agostini riders would lose.
+Unrelatedly, famous and underhanded competitor Ronnie Walker had been paid to make sure the Agostini riders would lose.

 When Walker realised that another murder attempt would take place against Lanson, he intervened with Julie.
 They warned him and other competitors just in time to avoid being crushed by boulders.

 Agostini’s pair of young riders won the merciless Baja race.
-This was the third year in a row that motorbikes beat cars and trucks.
+This was the third straight year that motorbikes beat cars and trucks.

 Julie is a fairly quiet kid, and close to her big brother.
 She lives to ride, and dreams of becoming a moto racing star winning the Daytona 200 .

 Julie *hates* the latter.
-She wants fair competition, but a fair chunk of the racing scene is about winning at all costs.
+She wants fair competition, but a large chunk of the racing scene is about winning at all costs.
 This angers her.